therootcompany/acme.js/README.md

 var Enc = require('@root/encoding');

-// 'subject' should be first in list var sortedDomains = ['example.com', 'www.example.com'];
+// 'subject' should be first in list
+// the domains may be in any order, but it should be consistent var sortedDomains = ['example.com', 'www.example.com'];
 var csr = await CSR.csr({
 	jwk: certKeypair.private,